 If you make contact with me, I will offer you a 15-30 minute telephone call or email communication to gather some information.
 If we decide we can work together then I offer face to face counselling.
 I rent a room from a counselling agency in St Austell.
 It is a safe, comfortable, welcoming place to hold our sessions.
 As there is no waiting room please arrive at your appointment time.

 To help build a trusting therapeutic relationship I believe it is best to make our appointments weekly at a mutually convenient time.
 I have day time and early evening appointments available.
 I can offer short and long term counselling.
 For longer term counselling I offer review sessions regularly, this will give us both the chance to consider how the sessions are going.

-I charge £40 for a 50 minute session, and offer a reduced rate for counselling students.
+I charge £40 for a 50 minute session (face to face), and offer a reduced rate for counselling students.
 Telephone or Zoom sessions cost £35 per 60 minute session.
 I charge £30 for children and young people (60 minute session by telephone or Zoom)